-The market reset is communicated via an Order Mass Delete message.
-This is then followed by Order Add messages of all persistent (non deleted) orders in the book.
+The Market Reset is communicated via an Order Mass Delete message.
+This is then followed by Order Add messages of all persistent (not deleted) orders in the book.

-Note that since EOBI is sent out from the matching engine EOBI failover will always happen when the matching engine fails over.
+Note that since EOBI is sent out from the Matching Engine EOBI failover will always happen when the Matching Engine fails over.
 A change of source IP of the affected multicast streams will happen as the secondary takes over.
-The ApplSeqNum in the packet headers is reset to 1 while the MsgSeqNum continues to be incremented, ideally without any gap.
+The ApplSeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field ApplSeqResetIndicator is set to indicate the failover.

 The change in the order book is communicated via a DepthIncremental message.
-Usually there will be changes on multiple price levels because of the market reset.
+Usually there will be changes on multiple price levels because of the Market Reset.